hashkat/hashkat/docs/tutorial04.md

 <span style="color:black; font-family:Georgia; font-size:1.5em;">July 2015 - This site is currently under construction.
 Please return regularly over the course of the summer for further updates. </span>

-# The Twitter Suggest Follow Model
+# The Twitter Suggest Follow Model (The Barabasi-Albert Model)

 Going through several exercises on the different configurations of the twitter suggest follow model, this tutorial should take approximately 50 minutes to complete